-Half-measures are for half-careers: why my sabbatical is all about generative AI
+Half-measures are for half-careers: making my sabbatical all about generative AI

 A couple weeks ago, I announced I'm taking a sabbatical.